batsonjay/uploadDistributor/.cline/memory/active-context.md

 # Active Context: Upload Distributor Project

 ## Most Recently Completed Step
-- Created standardized songlist format and sample files:
-  - Implemented JSON schema for songlists
-  - Created sample songlist.json for testing
-- Implemented persistent storage for songlists:
-  - Created file-based storage organized by DJ name
-  - Implemented functions to store and retrieve songlists
-  - Added support for filename format: yyyy-mm-dd-title
-- Created destination API mocks for all three platforms:
-  - Implemented base DestinationApiMock class with common functionality
-  - Created AzuraCastApiMock with upload, metadata, and playlist methods
-  - Created MixcloudApiMock with upload and track list support
-  - Created SoundCloudApiMock with upload and metadata methods
-  - Added validation for required fields in all mocks
-- Enhanced upload processor to distribute to all destinations:
+- Enhanced upload processor to use sequential uploads with platform-specific recovery logic:
-  - Updated to use the standardized songlist format
-  - Implemented parallel uploads to all three platforms
+  - Changed from parallel uploads to sequential processing
+  - Implemented platform-specific retry mechanisms
-  - Added detailed status reporting for each destination
+  - Added detailed status reporting for each platform
-  - Improved error handling and logging
+  - Improved error handling and isolation
-- Created test script to verify the entire flow:
-  - Implemented test-upload-processor.ts for end-to-end testing
+- Enhanced songlist metadata structure for better platform support:
+  - Added new fields to the songlist schema (genre, tags, artwork, description)
+  - Created platform-specific metadata sections
-  - Added support for creating test uploads with mock data
+  - Added support for Mixcloud and SoundCloud specific requirements
-  - Included verification of results from all destinations
+  - Defined an approved list of genres based on Mixcloud charts
-- Updated the Implementation Plan document to reflect current progress
+- Updated documentation to reflect enhanced metadata requirements:
+  - Updated songlists.md with new metadata fields and genre list
+  - Enhanced destination-apis.md with platform-specific requirements
+  - Updated Implementation-plan.md with the new songlist schema
+  - Clarified the two-step upload process for SoundCloud
+- Updated sample songlist.json to include the new metadata fields

 ## Next Step
+- Implement the two-step upload process for SoundCloud:
+  - Update SoundCloudApiMock to properly simulate the two-step process
+  - Modify upload-processor.ts to handle the two-step flow
+  - Add support for artwork uploads to both Mixcloud and SoundCloud
 - Begin work on authentication integration (Phase 3):
   - Implement AzuraCast authentication flow
   - Build OAuth2 authentication for Mixcloud and SoundCloud
   - Create secure credential storage
 - Start replacing mocks with actual API integrations
-- Begin work on Web Client Development
-- Commit the changes with a comprehensive commit message